-Arrival Advisor is currently available in English, French, and Arabic.
-Chinese Simplified, Chinese Traditional, Korean, Punjabi, and Tagalog are coming soon!
-Contact us to request other languages..
+Arrival Advisor is offered in English, Arabic, Chinese Simplified, Chinese Traditional, French (Canadian), Korean, Punjabi, and Tagalog.
+Contact us to request other languages.

 What region is Arrival Advisor available in?